DELAY

 Travel humidors will often contain a soft foam inside the case.
 This will hold your cigars in place when your luggage is being moved, preventing damage.

-Depending on the model of your travel humidor, they may come with a built-in humidifier.
-This will ensure your cigars maintain their moisture throughout your trip.
+Depending on the model of your travel humidor, it may come with a built-in humidifier.
+This helps keep your cigars within the ideal humidity range of 65–72% relative humidity, which preserves their flavor and prevents the wrapper from cracking during travel.
 If not, you can use a temporary humidifier solution like a Boveda pack.

 If you’re only planning on taking one to three cigars on your trip, consider a humidor tube.
 These will take up less space than a travel humidor, while still doing an effective job.